isomerpages/imda-codesg/_in-schools/0-overview.md

 #### **[Student Development](/in-schools/student-development/)**<br>
 <br>
-The Student Development programme aims to provide opportunities for students with talent and interest to be stretched further in their knowledge and application of infocomm media skills and develop their individual portfolios.<br>
+Aims to provide opportunities for students with talent and interest to be stretched further in their knowledge and application of infocomm media skills and develop their individual portfolios.<br>

 *For primary and secondary schools.*